rctilford/tech-care-by-rhys/content/resources/credit-freeze-tutorial.md

 ---
-title: "Deploying Hugo Sites: A Complete Guide"
+title: "How To Freeze Your Credit Report & Why You Probably Should"
-date: 2023-07-22
+date: 2025-07-31
-author: "Alex Johnson"
+author: "Rhys Tilford"
-description: "Learn how to deploy your Hugo site to various platforms including Netlify, Vercel, and GitHub Pages."
+description: "Learn how to protect yourself from identity theft by making sure no one can open a line of credit in your name."
-categories: ["Deployment"]
+categories: ["Security"]
-tags: ["hugo", "deployment", "netlify", "vercel", "github-pages"]
+tags: ["data-privacy", "cyber-security", "scam-reduction", "identity-theft"]
-featured_image: "/images/blog/blog-3.webp"
+featured_image: "images/blog/blog-3.webp"
 ---

 {{< toc >}}